dickinson-comp378-fa2025/comp378-web/hw/classic-paper.md

 There are two assigned readings for this session, both available on
 Moodle:
-* "Needles in the World's Biggest Haystack: The algorithm that ranked the internet": This is definitely not a classic paper.
+* "Needles in the World's Biggest Haystack: The algorithm that ranked the internet": This is not a classic paper.
 It is a short, light overview of the significance of Google's PageRank algorithm.
 This reading will help provide perspective and background for the classic paper described next.